Anti-Trump conservatives rally to back Vanita Gupta, Biden’s pick for key Justice Dept. post

 James Pasco, executive director of the Fraternal Order of Police, said in an interview that he found Gupta to be “more than willing to listen” to the views of police officers during the Obama administration.

 “She was always accessible and took our views into consideration.
-I’d like to think a number of her remedies we influenced in a positive way,” Pasco said, citing efforts to deal with police retooling measures in Baltimore and Chicago.
+I’d like to think a number of her remedies we influenced in a positive way,” Pasco said, citing efforts to deal with police reform measures in Baltimore and Chicago.
 The FOP had endorsed Trump in 2016 and 2020.

-Mark Holden, a former Koch Industries executive and chairman of Americans for Prosperity, said he found Gupta to be a “straight-shooter” when they collaborated on criminal justice overhauls and someone who is “willing to work with anyone to get the job done — or try to get the job done.”
+Mark Holden, a former Koch Industries executive and chairman of Americans for Prosperity, said he found Gupta to be a “straight-shooter” when they collaborated on criminal justice reform and someone who is “willing to work with anyone to get the job done — or try to get the job done.”

 “Obviously, she isn’t in favor of defunding the police.
 She has worked with law enforcement and done that for a long time,” Holden said.